StjepanPoljak/sikso2/README.md

 DEFAULT_DUMP_MEM_COLS=5
 ```

 You can, of course, change these to your preference.
-Note that some of them are still not fully functional.

 Debug and trace options that can be removed include: